Rationale and impact

 Current practice regarding ultrasound scanning to determine access sites is variable; some centres use routine ultrasound scanning but others offer a more selective approach.
 The recommendation would not involve a large change in practice and is likely to be cost saving because of the reduced need for repeat intervention.
 It is not expected to have a substantial resource impact to the NHS in England.

-Full details of the evidence and the committee's discussion are in evidence review D: When to create access formation and/or list for transplantation and evidence review F: How to assess people for renal replacement therapy.
+Full details of the evidence and the committee's discussion are in evidence review D: when to create access formation and/or list for transplantation and evidence review F: how to assess people for renal replacement therapy.

-There was no evidence on indications for switching treatment and the committee agreed to make research recommendations on possible indicators to inform future guidance.
+There was no evidence on indications for switching treatment and the committee agreed to make recommendations for research on possible indicators to inform future guidance.
 There was no evidence that people on peritoneal dialysis should switch modality in anticipation of future complications such as encapsulating peritoneal sclerosis and the committee agreed this should not be routine.
 They highlighted that healthcare professionals should monitor for risk factors predicting complications (for example, loss of ultrafiltration).

 There was also no evidence to support a switch from peritoneal dialysis to HD/HDF for women who become or wish to become pregnant.
 The committee agreed that the need for a switch would depend on the adequacy of dialysis, the health of the fetus and the control of urea.
 They recommended that specialist advice should be sought before any decisions were made.

 The recommendations broadly reflect current good practice and are not expected to have a resource impact to the NHS in England.